Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### The Scrum Master can be removed once Scrum is adopted.
+### True or False: The Scrum Master can be removed once Scrum is adopted.

 - [ ] True.
 - [x] False.